mi-kinoshita/minimal_todo_list_app/README.md

 The basic usage of the app is as follows:
 1. Tap the "+" button to add a new task.
 2. Swipe a task to delete it.
 3. Tap the checkbox to toggle the task's completion status.
-(Describe other app-specific usage)

 ## Development Environment
 * Flutter [3.24.5]